 Isn’t it fantastic to know that University of Illinois Extension provides take home kits that inspire children to learn?
 The kits are developed for children and provide teachers, parents and caregivers an easy way to engage their children in meaningful learning experiences about the world around them.

 Created by Extension professionals as well as Master Gardener and Master Naturalist volunteers, each kit contains materials, complete instructions and tips for engaging students in the activities.
-Four new kits are developed each quarter for children ages pre-school through eight grade.
+Four new kits are developed each quarter for children ages pre-school through eighth grade.
 The new kits, as well as all past lessons for prior kits, can be found online.

 Wendy Ferguson, horticulture program coordinator said, “We are excited to be able to continue the program with four brand new kits designed to embrace the spring season.
 The take home kits provide fun activities for children of all ages, and the response the past two quarters has been fantastic!”